DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 <add key="UnobtrusiveJavaScriptEnabled" value="true" />
 ```

+Note that client validation is for optimization only.
+To ensure safety, always use client validation in conjunction with server validation.

 ### 7.2 Model Binding Restrictions

 In many cases, your input forms do not provide access to all properties of the model because some properties are not intended to be edited by a user.
 For example, the model contains a _salary_ field that should never be available for an employee.

-A malefactor can forge a request that attempts to modify this field:
+A malefactor can forge a request that attempts to modify this field (name="Salary" value="100000"):

 ```html
 <form